ArtemShkumat/AiGM/Documentation/Overview.md

 Conversation Log Summarization
 Currently, the system can wipe or summarize logs on location change to keep context short.
 Long-term, advanced summarization techniques might be introduced.
 Combat & Mechanics
 Future expansions could add structured combat prompts or specialized sub-systems (like skill checks, dice rolling).
+The system now includes a narrative puzzle combat system triggered by DM/NPC interactions, focusing on enemy vulnerabilities and player conditions.
 Multiplayer
 The system is designed for single-user sessions right now.
 Adding concurrency or multi-player support would require further design.
 7. High-Level Technologies & Data